[Ad – This post is in collaboration with Dulux.]

 Here’s a reminder of what it used to look like:

 But before we show you the results (no cheating and scrolling to the bottom!), we thought it would be fun to share how we came to the decision we made and the thought process behind it.

-Of course we also had a play around with some interesting colour choices in our dining room before actually deciding on one.
-Here are a few of the options that we discussed.
+Of course, we also had a play around with some interesting colour choices in our dining room before actually deciding on one.
+Here are a few of the bold paint colour options we discussed.

 Teal Touch (An amazing colour but just a bit too much for us) / Perfectly Taupe (Lovely, but a bit too safe) / Luscious Lime (Wow.
 But also not for us)